Non-minimally coupled loop quantum inflation with inverse-volume corrections: Effective dynamics in LQC with non-minimal coupling

 we get the $0^{\text{th}}$ order Friedmann equation\footnote{Note that the unscripted quantities on the right-hand side correspond to their classical functional forms, but are evaluated along the effective LQC trajectory $\phi_{LQ}$ i.e, $H_{LQ}^2 (\phi_{LQ}) = D_l^m H^2(\phi_{LQ})$.}

 and the $0^{\text{th}}$ order Klein-Gordon equation

 As illustrated in FIG.~\ref{fig:delta_D}, the parameter $\delta_D$ captures the fractional rate of change of the inverse-volume correction over a Hubble time.
-In the immediate post-bounce phase, during the quantum-to-classical transition near $q \sim 1$, $D_l(q)$ varies rapidly, making $\delta_D$ a dynamically significant quantity.
-However, as the universe expands and successfully enters the inflationary regime ($q \gg 1$), the effective geometry smooths out, and $D_l$ approaches unity.
-Consequently, its time derivative naturally diminishes, and $\delta_D$ asymptotically vanishes ($\delta_D \to 0$).
+In the immediate post-bounce phase, during the quantum-to-classical transition near $q \sim 1$, $D_l(q)$ varies rapidly (as shown in the left panel of FIG.~\ref{fig:Dl_plot}), making $\delta_D$ a dynamically significant quantity.
+However, as the universe expands and successfully enters the inflationary regime ($q \gg 1$), the effective geometry smooths out, and $D_l$ approaches unity (right panel of FIG.~\ref{fig:Dl_plot}).
+Consequently, its time derivative naturally diminishes, and $\delta_D$ asymptotically vanishes ($\delta_D \to 0$), as confirmed by FIG.~\ref{fig:delta_D}, where $|\delta_D|$ is already negligibly small well before horizon crossing.
 Because both $\delta_D$ and its time variation over a Hubble time remain sufficiently small throughout the observable $e$-folding window, $\delta_D$ behaves mathematically just like a standard kinematic slow-roll parameter, allowing it to be consistently incorporated into the first-order perturbative expansion.

 These expressions, Eq. \eqref{eq:friedmann_zero} and Eq. \eqref{eq:klein_gordon_zero} allow us to relate the inflaton evolution to the e-folding number $N_{LQ}$ via

 This relation will be used in the next section to evaluate the inflationary observables at horizon crossing, by expressing all background quantities in terms of the field value (or equivalently $N_{LQ}$).